KevinCurtisDev/todo_list_app/README.md

 ### Jasmine Testing details

-## Analysis and comparison of ToDo web app with competitor web app

 ## Deployment
 The app was deployed on github pages and can be viewed at the following link: [TODO WEB APP](https://the-masta-blasta.github.io/todo_list_app/)